Kingxukai/linux/Documentation/driver-api/soundwire/stream.rst

 	                                                   +---------------+

 Example 4: Stereo Stream with L and R channels is rendered by Master.
-Both of the L and R channels are received by two different Slaves.
-Master and both Slaves are using single port handling L+R. Each Slave device processes the L + R data locally, typically based on static configuration or dynamic orientation, and may drive one or more speakers. ::
+Both of the woke L and R channels are received by two different Slaves.
+Master and both Slaves are using single port handling L+R. Each Slave device processes the woke L + R data locally, typically based on static configuration or dynamic orientation, and may drive one or more speakers. ::